 Below, we’re reviewing some of the best equipment choices so you can incorporate hydroponics into your daily life.

-This LU Holes Hydroponic Kit includes everything you need to begin soilless growing.
+One equipment package to consider is the LU Holes Hydroponic Kit.
+It includes everything you need to begin soilless growing.

-The materials are durable, biodegradable and corrosion resistant, and since it takes up very little space it is perfect for indoor use.
+The materials are durable, biodegradable and corrosion resistant, and since it takes up very little space.
+With a grow light, it is perfect for indoor use.